Sources identify DEA agent killed in Arizona Amtrak shooting

 A second agent and a Tucson police officer were wounded in the Monday morning shooting.
 The agent was listed in critical condition while the officer was in stable condition.
 Authorities have not released their identities.

+The Sunset Limited, Train 2, was carrying 137 passengers and 11 crew members traveling from Los Angeles to New Orleans, and arrived at the downtown Tucson station at 7:40 am, said Jason Abrams, an Amtrak spokesman.

-The shooting occurred just after 8 a.m. at the station in the city’s downtown and sent panicked passengers running.
+The shooting occurred about 20 minutes later and sent panicked passengers running.
 A regional task force of DEA agents and Tucson police officers had boarded one of the cars to do a check for illegal money, weapons and drugs.

 Officers were in the middle of detaining a man on the upper level of the double-decker car when a second man pulled out a handgun and began firing.
 He exchanged several rounds with police and then barricaded himself in a bathroom on the lower level, according to Tucson Police Chief Chris Magnus.